3 Beautiful Waterfalls in Luang Prabang, Laos

 Luang Prabang Waterfalls: final thoughts

 Luang Prabang is an incredible destination and one of the best places in Laos to explore unique waterfalls.
 From Kuang Si Waterfalls to Tat Sae Waterfalls and Tad Thong, you are spoiled for choices with waterfalls to enjoy.
-If you’re looking for an adventure to remember, be sure to add these three breathtaking waterfalls to your itinerary.

 If you have any questions about visiting these waterfalls, please let them know in the comments below or drop me a message through my contact page